 Setting up a subsidiary involves several significant costs.
 The total cost for opening a WFOE is 17,000 RMB.
 You will also spend a great deal of time traveling back and forth to China during the subsidiary setup process and when hiring employees.

-One of the easiest ways to start the process is to work with a China subsidiary outsourcing company or a global PEO.
-Globalization Partners is your ideal solution for setting up a subsidiary.
+One of the easiest ways to start the process is to work with a global PEO.
+Globalization Partners is your ideal solution for expanding your business into China.
 We hire employees on your behalf so that you can get started sooner.